Temperature measurement: History

 Attempts at standardized temperature measurement prior to the 17th century were crude at best.
 For instance in 170 AD, physician Claudius Galenus mixed equal portions of ice and boiling water to create a "neutral" temperature standard.
 The modern scientific field has its origins in the works by Florentine scientists in the 1600s including Galileo constructing devices able to measure relative change in temperature, but subject also to confounding with atmospheric pressure changes.
 These early devices were called thermoscopes.
 The first sealed thermometer was constructed in 1654 by the Grand Duke of Tuscany, Ferdinand II.
 The development of today's thermometers and temperature scales began in the early 18th century, when Daniel Gabriel Fahrenheit produced a mercury thermometer and scale, both developed by Ole Christensen Rømer.
 Fahrenheit's scale is still in use, alongside the Celsius and Kelvin scales.

 Technologies

 Many methods have been developed for measuring temperature.
 Most of these rely on measuring some physical property of a working material that varies with temperature.
-One of the most common devices for measuring temperature is the glass thermometer.
+One of the most common devices for measuring temperature is the mercury-in-glass thermometer.
 This consists of a glass tube filled with mercury or some other liquid, which acts as the working fluid.
 Temperature increase causes the fluid to expand, so the temperature can be determined by measuring the volume of the fluid.
 Such thermometers are usually calibrated so that one can read the temperature simply by observing the level of the fluid in the thermometer.
 Another type of thermometer that is not really used much in practice, but is important from a theoretical standpoint, is the gas thermometer.

 Other important devices for measuring temperature include: